tamarin-prover/tamarin-prover/manual/src/003_example.md

 ------------------------

 We are working in a symbolic model of security protocols.
-This means that we model messages as terms, built from functions, that satisfy an underlying equational theory describing their properties.
+This means that we model messages as terms, built from functions that satisfy an underlying equational theory describing their properties.
 This will be explained in detail in the part on [Cryptographic Messages](004_cryptographic-messages.html#sec:cryptographic-messages).